Joint Injections & PRP

 Joint Injections services offered in Flossmoor, IL

-You might benefit from joint injections for a painful:
+You might benefit from joint injections for a painful shoulder, Knee, Elbow, Hip, foot & ankle, and wrist.

 The joint injections themselves often contain corticosteroids, which are a type of drug that reduces inflammation.
 Reducing inflammation in a painful joint also reduces the pressure and pain that accompanies it.